 - Healthcare Kaizen: Engaging Frontline Staff in Sustainable Continuous Improvement (2012) by Mark Graban and Joseph E. Swartz — This is a great option for those working in healthcare environments.

-We hope this post has you thinking more about how you can apply the Kaizen methodology in your organization to boost productivity, reduce waste, and delight customers and employees.
+We hope this post has you thinking more about how you can apply the Kaizen methodology to boost productivity, reduce waste, and delight customers and employees.
 We’ve seen it work in countless organizations and are sure it could have an impact on yours.